albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

     -   **Status:** `In-Progress`
     -   **Description:** The Mesa build process for Android containers has been unified to use a single configuration for both Adreno and Mali GPUs.
 A verification step using `vulkaninfo` has been added to check if the custom driver is loaded correctly.
 If verification fails, a `.gpu_acceleration_failed` flag is created, forcing the application into a CPU-only fallback mode to ensure functionality on devices where the custom driver fails.

+-   **ID:** `CORE-FEAT-009`
+    -   **Title:** Implement Casual Mistype Humanizer.
+    -   **Status:** `Resolved`
+    -   **Description:** Adds a feature to programmatically introduce subtle, human-like errors into the AI's responses to make the persona more believable.
+This includes chances for lowercase starts, lowercase after periods, capitalization mishaps, and punctuation omissions.

+-   **ID:** `CORE-FEAT-010`
+    -   **Title:** Pre-buffer 'thinking' monologue on startup.
+    -   **Status:** `Resolved`
+    -   **Description:** To improve UI responsiveness, the introspective monologue shown when the AI is "thinking" is now generated and cached in the database on startup.
+This avoids a real-time generation call and the associated delay when the user first interacts with the AI.

 ### Defects (Bugs)

 -   **ID:** `CORE-BUG-001`